Windsor, California: Roads and highways

-Windsor is served by U.S. Highway Route 101, which extends through California, Oregon, and Washington.
+Windsor is served by U.S. Highway 101, which extends through California, Oregon, and Washington.

 Windsor has implemented neighborhood traffic management and calming program.
 The Town of Windsor is a very bicycle friendly community and won an award in 2015 from The League of American Bicyclists.

 SMART service

 Sonoma–Marin Area Rail Transit (SMART) line is a voter-approved passenger rail and bicycle-pedestrian pathway project located in Marin and Sonoma counties.
 The initial operating segment between San Rafael and Charles M. Schulz–Sonoma County Airport opened in 2017, three miles short of Windsor.
 By April 2016, SMART made known it was seeking up to $38 million in state cap-and-trade funds to extend passenger service north.
-Service is expected to commence to Windsor station by 2022.
+Funding for the extension to Windsor was secured in June 2023.
+Service to Windsor station began May 31st, 2025.

 Nearby airport

 The Charles M. Schulz - Sonoma County Airport (STS) is located just south of Windsor.
 The airport offers direct flights to Seattle, Portland, San Francisco, Los Angeles, Orange County, San Diego, Las Vegas, Minneapolis, and Phoenix.

-The Sonoma County Airport has been home to the “Wings Over Wine Country Air Show” since 1997.
+The Sonoma County Airport has been home to the Wings Over Wine Country Air Show since 1997.
 It is the biggest air show in the North Bay, and attracts over 25,000 visitors annually.